Jan-OleGiebel/LoRaWAN-LED-Christmas-Tree/README.md

 ## Introduction

-This repo contains the software for my LoRaWAN®-LED Christmastree project.
+This repo contains the software for my LoRaWAN®-LED Christmas Tree project.
 The goal is to build a small christmas tree shaped PCB with Neopixel LEDs as decoration.
 The tree can be configured via LoRaWAN® downlinks, as it implements a class C device and sends the ambient temperature and humidity via uplinks.